Yoast/developer/docs/features/schema/pieces/breadcrumb.md

 ## WordPress API: Change Breadcrumb Schema output {#api}

-To change the `Breadcrumb` schema Yoast SEO outputs, you can use our `wpseo_schema_breadcrumb` filter, for instance as follows:
+To make changes to the `Breadcrumb` schema that Yoast SEO outputs, you can use our `wpseo_schema_breadcrumb` filter.
+Here is an example:

 ### Replace domain name in the breadcrumb schema

 ```php